lambdaclass/data_etudes/central_limit_theorem_misuse/README.md

 approximation is useful because it simplifies things, but it is still important to be mindful that it is not completely accurate.

-Finally, a common indicator that a normality assumption might be incorrect is the presence of extreme outliers.
+Finally, most statistical models used in science start by (perhaps implicitly) assuming that the phenomenon in question follows a certain distribution, that is, the data collected is assumed to be sampled from a certain underlying distribution.
+The job, then, is to correctly estimate the parameters of that distribution to obtain the best fit.
+This is already a difficult task in and of itself, but sometimes it can be useful to remember the first assumption.
+It might not be that your parameter estimation is wrong, but rather that the underlying distribution is a different one.
+A common indicator that a normality assumption might be incorrect is the presence of extreme outliers.
 We\'ve seen how fat-tailedness is related to outliers being more likely, but in a standard normal distribution, an absolute value of, say, more than $6$ is incredibly rare (approximately $1$ in $500.000.000$).
 Seeing an event like this isn\'t impossible, but it is so unlikely that it can make you reconsider whether your model fits.

 Through Bayes\' theorem one can try to answer the question of how reasonable the normality assumption is after seeing such an event (see for example [this post](https://www.johndcook.com/blog/2018/05/31/six-sigma-events/) by